driekus77/VueWorkshopOnline/public/Steps/Step-0_Welcome_Goal.md

 Use the selector at the top of the page to navigate between the steps.

+## Case study: Create a simple Agenda App on codesandbox.io.

+Your app will use events, multiple components, databinding and more.

 <i class="far fa-hand-point-down fa-2x"></i>

-## Case study: Create a simple Agenda App using the codesandbox.io website.

-Create an Agenda App with a few events and multiple components using databinding and more.
+## Todo(s):

-To setup your own Sandbox use our **_bloemert-vuejs-workshop_** [template (Ctrl-Click to open in new tab)](https://codesandbox.io/s/github/mrwatts/Vue-Workshop-Start).
+Setup your own Sandbox use our **_bloemert-vuejs-workshop_** [template (Ctrl-Click to open in new tab)](https://codesandbox.io/s/github/mrwatts/Vue-Workshop-Start).

+The template contains an (almost) empty App.
+Some helper functions you will use during the workshop have been added so you can concentrate on working with Vue.js.